MSUAASF Hiring Procedures for New or Existing Positions

 - Equity & Affirmative Officer

-- Following the final approval, EAA Analyst receives notice and then authorizes and opens the Requisition and creates a recruitment plan in NEOGOV indicating the position is ready to be searched.
+- Following the final approval, Human Resources receives notice and then authorizes and opens the requisition and creates a recruitment plan in NEOGOV indicating the position is ready to be searched.

-- EAA Analyst prepares and sends a red Search Packet to the Director/Dean/Associate Provost’s unit office as notice that a search can be commenced.
+- Human Resources prepares and sends a red search packet to hiring manager unit office as notice that a search can be commenced.

-- Director/Dean/Associate Provost forwards Search Packet to department or search chair.
+- Hiring Manager* forwards search packet to department or search chair.

 - Search Committee Assembly